alekdavis/PlexBackup/Scheduled Backup.md

 - as the same account as you Plex Media Server process
 - with highest privileges

+The action must be:

+`PowerShell.exe`

-The action must be `PowerShell.exe`, and the argument for the action would be similar to these: `-WindowStyle Hidden -ExecutionPolicy Bypass "C:\PathToBackupScript\PlexBackup.ps1"`.
+The program/script arguments would be similar to:

+`-WindowStyle Hidden -ExecutionPolicy Bypass "C:\PathToYourBackupScript\PlexBackup.ps1"`

 The following screenshots are just for your reference.
 You may want to adjust them to fit your needs.